 Virtually every company placed into insolvency in the UK has liabilities due to HMRC.

-As described above, this is a natural consequence of a company facing trading difficulties and it is only where such liabilities have been exacerbated – sometimes over a substantial period of time or with demonstrable negligent – that the Secretary of State will consider that the Director(s) have acted to allow such prejudicial treatment.
+As described above, this is a natural consequence of a company facing trading difficulties and it is only where such liabilities have been exacerbated – sometimes over a substantial period of time or with demonstrable negligent – that the Secretary of State will consider that the director(s) have acted to allow such prejudicial treatment / misconduct.

-For a Director to be found to be unfit and meriting disqualification, as a result of non-payment of HMRC, then the Court will have to be persuaded that the company followed a policy, deliberate or not, of paying other creditors in preference to HMRC or in some other way prejudicing the needs of HMRC (for example by prioritising a Director’s interests).
+For a director to be found to be unfit and meriting disqualification, as a result of non-payment of HMRC, the court will have to be persuaded that the company followed a policy, deliberate or not, of paying other creditors in preference to HMRC or in some other way prejudicing the needs of HMRC (for example by prioritising a director’s interests).